 Limitations

 This review has some limitations.
 First, as with all systematic reviews, we are limited by the quality of the component studies we included.
 The results of our quality analysis suggest that there was potential for false positives and selective reporting.
 Where applicable, those findings should be considered with caution.
-Second, we did not carry out formal meta-analysis for a number of reasons: due to the small number of included studies, due to substantial overlap of study samples, and due to the considerable heterogeneity between studies.
+Second, we did not carry out formal meta-analysis for a number of reasons: due to the small number of included studies, due to substantial overlap of study samples, due to a small number of whole-brain analyses, and due to the considerable heterogeneity between studies.
 Therefore, we can only make limited inferences about the relative importance of findings between studies.

 Conclusion